Ayodub/T4A2/README.md

 ![image](docs/1.SQLi_pass.png)

-We successfuly bypassed the login
+We successfuly bypassed the login.

+Now we will check that we can not pass the login by entering any text or generic username:

 ![image](docs/1.SQLi_generic_user.png)